debops/debops/docs/defaults-detailed.rst

   must already exist.

 ``mode``
   Optional.
-Speify the file attributes which should be set for the configuration file.
+Specify the file attributes which should be set for the configuration file.

 You can find the usage examples of these lists in the role